-During the early phases of a survey project, a common question is, “How many responses do I need to make sure my results represent my target population?”
+During the early phases of a survey project, a common question is, “How do I get responses from every person I survey?”

 Sample Size vs. Representative Samples

 Your target sample size is how many people you need to reach to derive accurate insights from your study.
 A larger sample size should hypothetically lead to more accurate or representative results, but when it comes to surveying large populations, bigger isn’t always better.

 In fact, trying to collect results from a larger sample size can add costs – without significantly improving your results.

 That’s why we spend so much time thinking about sample size.

 This calculator will give you an idea of how many people you need to survey based on the size of the total population.

 Before you get too far into sample size, take a moment to consider representative samples, too.
 They are two related, but different issues.
 The sheer size of a sample does not guarantee its ability to accurately represent a target population.